GregoirePelegrin/Processing_Internet14.2/README.md

 # Processing_Internet14.2
-Implementing A* algorithm to solve the maze
+Implementing A* algorithm, trying to understand it, to implement it later in the maze generator